Skip to main content

 Q: Does the Register accept donations of physical items, such as medals?

-No. The Register is a database, and does not maintain a physical collection of objects, materials, or memorabilia.
+No. The Register is a crowd-sourced database about war memorials across New South Wales, and does not maintain a physical collection of objects, materials, or memorabilia.
 You could consider contacting the below organisations about donating military related items.
 Please note, their individual collection policies will apply:

 Q: Can the Register help me physically add a name to a war memorial?

-No. The Register is a database of war memorials, and does not own or maintain any of the memorials listed on this website.
+No. The Register is a crowd-sourced database about war memorials across New South Wales, and does not own or maintain any of the memorials listed on this website.

 We recommend you contact the custodian of the memorial directly to discuss your request.
 Custodians are often local councils, RSL sub-Branches, committees, or property owners.
 Also see the 'Caring for and maintaining memorials' section below.